What freelance translators can expect of agencies, and vice versa

 Signatories of this ‘covenant’ were not bound by it – i.e. it did not supersede any other agreements between them – but it helped explain to everyone involved what was generally expected of each other.
 It was eventually translated into English and became a point of discussion for a number of English-language translation associations all over the world.

 Subsequent discussions were joined by a second Hungarian translator association called the Association of Freelance Translators and Interpreters (Szabadúszó Fordítók, Tolmácsok Egyesülete, ZSOFT), which resulted in an updated version of the Hungarian ‘covenant’ in 2022.
-You can download a comparison between the two versions of the Hungarian ‘covenant’ here.

 The representatives of the Dutch associations initially thought that it would be possible to simply translate and adapt the Hungarian document for local conditions, but they soon realized that Dutch translators and agencies have different concerns than their Hungarian counterparts, and that creating a new document would prove more fruitful.
 The sections of the Dutch Convenant correspond broadly with that of the Hungarian ‘covenant’, but the Dutch Convenant was written from scratch.